 The manufacture company paid Rojas $675,000 to prevent a trial.

-The New Jersey pedestrian accident attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about collisions and accidents across the Garden State.
+The New Jersey pedestrian accident attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about collisions and accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.